melissamonk-NOAA/Vermilion_2021/doc/north.md

 description of the results is in the section on biological data.

 *Index of abundance.* The index was considered, but not used in the pre-STAR base model.
-VASTWestCoast was explored for standardization of the WCBTS data both north and south of Point Conception.
+VAST-WestCoast was explored for standardization of the WCBTS data both north and south of Point Conception.
 Unfortunately, results were uncertain given the small number of tows that observed vermilion rockfish.
 Truncating the spatial distribution of the survey to less than 300 m, which only eliminated a small